Three Ways to Get

 As with pitcher filters, the emphasis is on taste and odor rather than purity.
 Also, as with all carbon-based filters, faucet-mounted filters do not remove nitrates or fluoride.

-So, while faucet-mounted filters do have an advantage over pitcher filters in that they are more effective, especially when it comes to lead, they are still carbon-based and still limited in what they can filter out.
+So, while faucet-mounted filters do have an advantage over pitcher filters, they are still carbon-based and still limited in what they can filter out.

 And what about it being attached to the end of the faucet?
 Some users complain that it gets in their way.
 Wouldn’t it be better to have a system that filters the water coming through your faucet without the attachment?
 A system that does a better job than carbon-based filters are capable of?
-A system that offers options such as chilling the water, being attached to your ice-maker, etc?
+A system that offers options such as chilling the water before it comes out, having the ability to attach to your ice-maker, etc?